- 7 min read

 • Recall is essential where missing a positive case has severe consequences, like in diagnosing diseases or detecting security breaches.

 Imagine a dataset with 90 legitimate emails and 10 spam emails.
 A model labeling all 100 as legitimate reaches 90% accuracy but catches no spam at all, making it practically ineffective.
+Such cases highlight how class imbalance can lead to misleading accuracy results and why alternative metrics are necessary.

-Accuracy is misleading in imbalanced datasets
+Accuracy itself is misleading in imbalanced datasets

-To tackle this limitation, analysts frequently use the F1 Score, which is the harmonic mean of precision and recall.
 It’s better suited for situations with uneven class distributions.
 The F1 Score goes from 0 to 1, hitting 1 only if both precision and recall are perfect.
-Although an ideal score is rare, data scientists aim to get as close to 1 as possible.
+The calculation of F1 score relies on positive predictions, as it considers the proportion of correctly identified positive cases among all predicted positives and actual positives.

-F1 Score
+F1 Score Formula | Confusion Matrix

 Our F1 Score then becomes = 2 * (0.9375 * 0.9375) / (0.9375 + 0.9375) = 0.9375.
-This means that our model is in general effective at detecting spam emails.

-Example: Fraud Detection
+Example: Fraud Detection and the Positive Class

-Cases
+Use Cases

 • For balanced datasets, accuracy usually works well.

-• For cancer screening, recall is crucial—missing even a single positive can be dangerous.
+• For cancer screening, recall is crucial: missing even a single positive can be dangerous.

-• In spam detection, precision is vital—misclassifying key emails as spam is problematic.
+• In spam detection, precision is vital: misclassifying key emails as spam is problematic.

 • In many real-world applications, the F1 Score is prized for balancing both precision and recall.